-Mr. Arsenault does not want to talk about the content of the agreement that was sent
+Mr. Arsenault does not want to talk about the content of the agreement that was sent to them on March 16.

 ANCAI said it thought twice that it was on the verge of reaching an agreement in principle with only one or two points to be settled.
 The union confirms that the question of adjusting fuel prices, especially in a volatile context as has been the case for a month, has stalled.